NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 In fact, due to some special optimizations, GameObject Entities and MonoBehaviour Components can be further classified into three types:
 1. Autonomous Entities with Autonomous Components that independently utilize Unity Engine callbacks like Update.
 	Just like Swarm Robotics, they are managed in a decentralized manner.
-2. System Entities with System Components, which aggregate hundreds, thousands of indentical Entities and manage them all together.
+2. System Entities with System Components, which aggregate hundreds, thousands of indentical Proxy Entities and manage them all together.
 3. Proxy Entities with Proxy Components that are often instantiated in a large scale and thus should be managed by System Entities.

 Here you may see the trade-off behind all these optimizations: